remap-cisreg/remap-pipeline/README.md

  2. That's all !

 ## Usage
-More in depth info are in the [wiki](https://github.com/remap-cisreg/remap-pipeline/wiki).
+More in depth info are in the [wiki](https://github.com/remap-cisreg/remap-pipeline/wiki) (Under constuction).

 ### General